imsb-uke/MAXOMOD_Pipeline/README.md

                 cohort/
 ```

-The pipeline expects `fastq.gz` files for the sequencing data und `txt` files for the proteomics data and `csv` files for the phosphoproteomics data.
+The pipeline expects `fastq.gz` files for the sequencing data, `txt` files for the proteomics data and `csv` files for the phosphoproteomics data.

-Please, use DVC to see which exact file names are required:
+Please, use DVC to see, which exact file names are required:

 ```bash
 dvc status srna_organize_samples proteomics_organize_samples phosphoproteomics_organize_samples rnaseq_nextflow